simon-bourne/rust-bandit-lang/doc/Language.md

 ## Layout

-Blocks start with the keywords `do`, `then`, `where`, `match` and `case`.
-If block start keyword is at the start of a line, it should be indented by the same amount as the block header statement:
+Blocks start with the keywords `do`, `then`, `where`, and `match`.
+If block start keyword is at the start of a line, it can be indented by the same amount as the block header statement without creating a new line.
+Lines in a block can be separated explicitly with `,`.

 ```bandit
 block header